galaxyproject/training-material/Proteomics/workflows/ntails/README.md

 > ### :nut_and_bolt: Comment: Interpretation of N-Tails results
 >
 > Be careful not to overinterprete the results of N-Tails experiments.
 While the technique **is** fit to identify direct protease substrates, it does not discriminate direct from indirect ("downstream") effects.
 Thus, most of the identified N-termini will **not** be direct protease substrates, even if their change in protein abundance is statistically significant.
 To identify direct protease substrates, you have to compare the prime and non-prime amino acids of each identified N-terminus with the protease cleavage motif.
-> This warning is not specific for the N-Tails technique, but applies as well to other proteomic N-terminal screening techniques (e.g. COFRADIC).
+> This is not specific for the N-Tails technique, but applies as well to other proteomic N-terminal screening techniques (e.g. COFRADIC).
 > {: .comment}

 This workflow was originally built in the OpenMS framework "TOPPAS" and published in [Lai, Weisser et al., MCP, 2016](https://www.ncbi.nlm.nih.gov/pubmed/27087653).
 It was converted to OpenMS v2.1, rebuild for the Galaxy framework and tested on the original dataset by Melanie Föll.
 It was designed for data analysis of a three samples combined in one MS run, a technique based on dimethyl stable isotope labeling (SIL).
 For more information on SIL, consult [this tutorial](../../tutorials/proteinQuant_SIL.md).
 The original data were generated using pre-fractionation.
 Thus, peptides of one biological experiment are measured in multiple consecutive MS runs (one run per fraction).